833M0L3/NETTV/README.md

 ![ATV](/atv.png)

+# There is also a easier method to install apps using ES File Explorer
+* Install ES File Explorer on your Phone ( Note : it's not available on Google Play Store.
+You can download it from [here](https://es-file-explorer.en.uptodown.com/android) )
+* Open it and on left swipe menu bar inside the Network section , you should see Android TV option.
+Click on it and wait for it to detect your TV Box ( Note : Your Phone and TV Box must be on same network )
+* You should see a IP Folder type appear, click on it and it should prompt same Adb Dialoge box on your TV Box, allow it.
+* This will install ES File Explorer on your NETTV Setup Box and it will launc itself
+* Using it you can connect a flash drive full of apks you want to install and use ES File Explorer to install them

 # What's my current NETTV Setup ?

 Currently , I don't use ATV Launcher.
 As it was getting difficult for my family members to navigate to the Live TV.
 And since NETTV's default Launcher is so well integrated with Live TV and auto launch on startup.
 I decided to set it as default.
 BUT , the big problem was, how am I going to access the installed apps list.
 So, while I was thinking about this, I found a opensource project on Github https://github.com/sds100/KeyMapper, it's an android app that let's you edit the default remote key maps and set your own.
 So an idea came to my mind.